XCSoar/XCSoar/XCSoarV4-README.txt

 To do for next version:

-- Add LoadProfile to inputevents, so we can have menu buttons trigger pilot/region specific settings
+- Fix bug in profile save routine (bad \r\n encoding)
 - AAT Areas are drawn on top of everything, including task lines.
 - Add track line particularly if not in north up mode
-- Speed command driven by dolphin speed or block maccready
+- Option for speed command driven by dolphin speed or block maccready
-- Temp trace max temperature relative to ground offset
 - Fix airspace visibility bug (query, warnings should apply even if not drawn on screen!)
 - 'Marginal final glide' is that the right text?
-- FLARM status, FLARM aircraft display on map
-- Font customisation in settings (font type, size)
 - Autozoom optionally on at startup (settings)
 - Disable PGRMZ if vario is already outputting altitude (or vica versa)
-- Collect different settings based on pilot identification at startup
+- Collect different settings based on pilot identification at startup (or this can be done with profiles and menu buttons)
 - In climb stats page, show direction of circling
-- Drop marker conditional on significant climb
+- Drop marker automatically conditional on significant climb
 - Generate waypoints from towns (builtupa, miscpopp)
 - Kinetic energy adjustment to final glide
 - Low battery exit is not working, fix it.
+- Improved notification of battery level - not just simulator.
+  (exit should still only be the simulator)
+- Notify the user (via GCE to Input) of switching between AC and Battery mode
 - Fix strange circling bug
 - Speed to fly chevrons and north arrow are hidden by vario in fullscreen mode
+- Chevrons only on if airspeed available
 - Mark to waypoint, mark to waypointfile
 - Implement cursor moveable by arrow keys for waypoint/airspace selection and to move/edit waypoints.
-- Notify the user (via GCE to Input) of switching between AC and Battery mode
-- Improved notification of battery level - not just simulator.
-  (exit should still only be the simulator)
 - Adjustable font for long infoboxes (especially time)
+- Font customisation in settings (font type, size)
 - Timed buttons (pass time of button press to processKey and support threshold passing in InputEvents - eg: Set long press as nnn ms - over that is long press, under is short) (assume for simplicity that we still only press